Melbourne-Backpack/melbourne-backpack/README.md

 ## 🎉Local Environment Setup
+We used WebStorm as our IDE, but an IDE is not needed if you only want to run the project.
 Please make sure that you have **node** `v16.13.1`, **expo-cli** `5.3.0`  installed on your system.
 No other software or libraries required.

 * Step 1: `git clone https://github.com/Melbourne-Backpack/melbourne-backpack.git` OR Download ZIP & Unzip .zip file to a location of your choice.